Sloths are a group of arboreal (tree-dwelling) mammals found in the tropical rainforests of Central and South America.

 Sloths are nocturnal and stay active at night.
 They sleep for about 15 to 18 hours of the day while hanging upside down.

 Sloths are arboreal and spend most of their lives in trees hanging upside down.
 They eat, sleep, mate, and give birth at this position.
 Some sloths are found hanging even after their death.

 Three-toed sloths urinate and defecate about once a week.
 They dig a hole and then cover it afterward.
 Each time, they use the same spot.
-This behaviour makes them vulnerable to predation.
+This behavior makes them vulnerable to predation.

 Social interaction between adult sloths is very rare.
-However, in the breeding season, females call out to attract the male mates.
-Mothers have a strong communication with babies in the form of vocalization.
+However, in the breeding season, females call out to attract male mates.
+Mothers have strong communication with babies in the form of vocalization.